-The Ottawa region is the traditional and unceded territory of the Anishinaabe Algonquin people, who have travelled and inhabited these lands for millennia.
-We acknowledge the enduring presence of all First Nations, Métis and Inuit people on this land.
+The Ottawa region is the traditional and unceded territory of the Anishinabeg Algonquin, who have stewarded, travelled and inhabited these lands for millennia.
+We acknowledge the enduring presence of all First Nations, Métis and Inuit on this land.

 The Ottawa region’s identity has been influenced by many cultures, including First Nations, French, English, Scottish and Irish.
 The city of Ottawa is located within the traditional Anishinàbeg Algonquin territory.
 Since several rivers meet here, the area was an active transportation corridor for an astounding diversity of Indigenous groups and travellers.
 In fact, the city’s name is derived from the Algonquin word “Odawa,” meaning “to trade.”

 European explorers passed through the region beginning in the 1600s, followed by Irish, French and Scottish settlers, who launched the local timber trade in the early 1800s.
 Population also increased with the construction of the Rideau Canal (1826-1832) as a military defence and transportation route in case of war with the United States.
 The settlement was known as Bytown until it was incorporated as the city of Ottawa in 1855.
 Queen Victoria chose it as the new capital of Canada in 1857.